 - tumour thrombus

 Bland thrombus can be an isolated thrombus.
-However, it is commonly arising from deep vein thrombosis of lower extremities.
+However, it commonly arises from deep vein thrombosis of the lower extremities.

 - hypercoagulable states